-Task Approved: No Date Approved (CTS received task approval from MN/DOT): Progress: Lessons learned from the IDS intersection in Minnesota have been noted.
-These lessons include cabling, conduit runs, cabinet design, sensor mounts, sensor location optimization, and sensing techniques.
-These lessons will be incorporated into the design manual which will serve as a design guideline for the instrumentation of intersections in each partner state.
-Next quarter progress will include the formalization of a design guideline to be used for the construction of state instrumented intersections.
-5 Intersection Data Collection Data from each of the state test intersections will be collected via a phone line from each intersection daily for subsequent analysis.
+5 Intersection Data Collection

+Data from each of the state test intersections will be collected via a phone line from each intersection daily for subsequent analysis.
 To facilitate this data collection activity, a data server and data back up system must be procured and application specific software written.
 Provisions can be made to provide states with data from their experimental intersection.
 Once the system is designed, tested, and validated, data will be collected daily, archived, and backed up to assure data integrity.
-Data will be collected from the time an QUARTERLY REPORT 10/1/2004 - 12/31/2004 CENTER FOR TRANSPORTATION STUDIES intersection is brought on-line until the project ends.
+Data will be collected from the time an intersection is brought on-line until the project ends.
 On occasion as part of the data collection process, limited demographic data for the drivers making intersection entry decisions will likely be required.
 Each member state will be asked to collect this demographic data.
 The data collected will include age, gender, and time.

-Deliverables: An operational remote data collection system with archival and data back-up capabilities.
+Deliverables: An operational remote data collection system with archival and data back-up

+capabilities.
 Data can be provided to each state if requested.

 Task Budget \$45,837.00

-Task Due Date (calculated): 9/2/2006
+Task Due Date 9/2/2006

-Date Delivered (reported by PI):
+Date Delivered (reported by

-Task Approved: No Date Approved (CTS received task approval from MN/DOT): Progress: Not yet underway.
+Task Approved: No Date Approved (CTS received task approval from Progress: No yet begun.
+Requires participating states to have an intersection instrumented

+and brought on-line.

 5 Intersection Data Analysis

 Specific to this project will be the opportunity to determine whether statistically relevant regional differences exist in the gaps drivers accept and the trajectories taken to enter the mainline traffic stream.
 If differences are found to exist, quantification of these differences can be used to determine the degree to which the baseline rural IDS system needs to be modified to accommodate these differences.
 The data to be collected (and subsequently analyzed) is extensive.
 In addition to sensing the traffic approaching the intersection, traffic leaving the intersection will be sensed as well.
 By providing surveillance in this direction, collisions and near-misses will be captured, and will provide a baseline against which the IDS system can be evaluated when it is deployed.
 Vehicle identification systems located at each test intersection will provide macroscopic descriptions of vehicles entering the traffic streams; passenger vehicles will be distinguished from trucks, farm equipment, etc. If the resolution of the vehicle identification system is sufficient, it may be possible to distinguish large passenger vehicles from smaller vehicles, SUVs, pick-up trucks, etc. (Vehicle classification systems are under study as part of the Minnesota IDS study.)
 Sensors aimed at the crossroads will also record the trajectory of each vehicle as it leaves the minor road and enters the traffic stream.
 This information, combined with the vehicle classification data, will provide thorough behavioral models of gap acceptance and driver trajectories as a function of vehicle type.

+Deliverables:

-Deliverables: A national database describing the behavior of drivers at rural expressway
+A national database describing the behavior of drivers at rural expressway intersections.

-intersections.
 Analysis of the data collected at the state intersections will be used to determine whether statistically relevant regional differences exist regarding how drivers accept gaps and enter the traffic stream.
 If differences do exist, they will be quantified to determine which, if any, modifications to the DII and the algorithms which trigger it need to be modified to accommodate these regional differences.
-A report summarizing the results of the data analysis, and quantification of regional differences in driver behavior will also be provided.
+A report summarizing the results of the data analysis, and quantification of regional differences in driver behavior will also

 Task Budget \$70,713.00

-Task Due Date (calculated): 1/2/2007
+Task Due Date 1/2/2007

-Date Delivered (reported by PI):
+Date Delivered (reported by

-Task Approved: No Date Approved (CTS received task approval from MN/DOT): Progress: Not yet underway.
+Task Approved: No Date Approved (CTS received task approval from Progress: No yet begun.
+Requires participating states to have an intersection instrumented

+and brought on-line.